gathering/wannabe/WORKFLOW.md

 Navigate to wannabe/migrations directory to start using migrations.

 You need to change settings to fit your database setup.
-You can find this in the file `.simple-db-migrate.conf`.
+You can do this by adjusting variables in root `.env` file.

 To create a new migration, use the shellscript new-migration.sh and include a description for its name.

 ```bash
 $ ./new-migration.sh added_some_model
 ```